oceanprotocol/docs/defi/README.md

 Ocean Protocol's open-source tools are useful in a variety of DeFi applications.
 Here we show you how to capitalize with Ocean Protocol tech in several ways using crypto trading!

-## Predicting the Price of ETH 📈
+## Data Farming - Challenge DF (Predict-ETH) 📈

+Data Farming offers a weekly rewards via Challenge DF, a challenge where users predict the price of Ethereum and win prizes 💰 based on accuracy.

+Weekly prizes total 5000 $OCEAN
+1st Place - 2500
+2nd Place - 1500
+3rd Place - 1000

-We offer a Predict ETH data challenge where participants can win prizes 💰 for making accurate ETH price predictions.
-Participants use machine learning to extrapolate ETH prices for the next 12 hours as accurately as possible and upload these predictions to the Ocean Market as data NFTs.
+In this competition, participants use machine learning to submit future ETH prices for the next 12 hours as accurately as possible.
+They upload these predictions to Ocean Market as data NFTs.
+This challenge promotes more valuable data feeds on the Ocean Market while participants earn cash.
 It's a win-win for both Ocean Protocol and challenge participants!
-This challenge promotes more valuable data feeds on the Ocean Market and participants gain cash prizes!

-Check our [challenges page](https://oceanprotocol.com/challenges) to see if there is an active Predict ETH challenge!
+Check our [Challenge DF page](https://df.oceandao.org/challenges) and join the active Predict ETH challenge!

 Wondering how to start predicting the price of ETH?
 We have a [blogpost](https://blog.oceanprotocol.com/capitalize-with-ocean-protocol-a-predict-eth-tutorial-b2da136633f0?source=search\_post---------0----------------------------) 📖 for that!